 Electrolytes as a Physiological Stability System

 Multiple fasted, high-altitude hikes performed under similar terrain and duration revealed materially different physiological outcomes depending on electrolyte formulation.
-This reinforces a core TrailGenic principle:

 Electrolytes are not fuel.
 They are stability infrastructure.

-Across repeated Mount Baldy efforts, electrolyte choice influenced heart rate drift, perceived strain, cold tolerance, and the depth and persistence of autophagy—despite identical fasting state, route, and athlete profile.
+Across repeated Mount Baldy efforts, electrolyte choice influenced heart rate drift, perceived strain, cold tolerance, and the depth and persistence of autophagy — despite identical fasting state, route, and athlete profile.

 Same athlete.